causify-ai/tutorials/DATA605/Spring2025/projects/TutorTask122_Spring2025_Scalable_Real-Time_Bitcoin_Analytics_with_Falcon/README.md

 <Describe all the files in the projects>

-This project contains the following template files
+## This project contains the following template files

-- `template`.API.ipynb: a notebook describing the native API of Flacon
+- `Falcon`.API.ipynb: a notebook describing the native API of Flacon
-- `template`.API.md: a description of the native API of Falcon
+- `Falcon`.API.md: a description of the native API of Falcon
-- `template`.API.py: code for using API of Falcon
+- `Falcon`.API.py: code for using API of Falcon
-- `template`.example.ipynb: a notebook implementing a project using <Package>
+- `Falcon`.example.ipynb: a notebook implementing a project using <Package>
-- `template`.example.md: a markdown description of the project
+- `Falcon`.example.md: a markdown description of the project
-- `template`.example.py: code for implementing the project
+- `Falcon`.example.py: code for implementing the project

 This project contains the following working files
 - `falcon_server`.API.md: a description of the native API of Falcon